 For starters, the best comparison we have previously made on our site was the RTIC 45 vs. the Yeti Tundra 45.
 They are both roto molded and have the same capacity, with the RTIC cooler having slightly larger dimensions.

 Actually, in terms of real capacity, the RTIC can hold up to 36 cans with 40 pounds of ice while the Yeti Tundra 45 will only hold 26 cans with 35 pounds of ice.
 Here you can see a clear advantage.

 When it comes to ice retention, Yeti doesn’t make any mention of how long their coolers will keep ice.
 However, independent 3rd party reports, including our own, have pegged it to approximately 11 days.
 Meanwhile, RTIC claim on their websites that their coolers will retain ice for up to 10 days, with some independent users claiming they managed 14 straight days.

 It must be remembered, though, that ice retention is dependent on a lot of factors and can vary depending on the environmental conditions.
 All the same, both the RTIC and Yeti are very good at retaining ice, so one can easily stand in for the other.

-Check RTIC coolers on Amazon or read full review here.
+Check RTIC coolers at Amazon or read full review here.

 Orca is a premium brand, just like Yeti.
 Each company has a long and rich history in the industry, and they are currently pretty much head to head competitors who both investing heavily in research to improve the design of their products.